View Current

 Legal and ethical obligations

-(16) The University will only acquire works of art for the CDU Art Collection provided that provenance and clear legal title can be confirmed.
+(16) The University will only acquire works of art for the CDU Art Collection where provenance and clear legal title can be confirmed.

 (18) Gifts, donations, bequests and transfers will only be accepted where the donor has provenance and full legal title to the work and the gift is made on the basis of a total unencumbered transfer of ownership from the donor to the University.